TheOdinProject/curriculum/javascript/react-js/router.md

 ~~~

 Once you have this, install the package.
 Open a terminal and run `npm i react-router-dom`.
 This is going to install all the dependencies for us.
-While this is happening, we can create a new file called `RouteSwitch.js`, which is going to be the file that handles our `<Routes>`.
+While this is happening, we can create a new file called `RouteSwitch.js`, which is going to be the file that handles our routes.

 Once the package is finished installing, you can add this code to your RouteSwitch.js file: